-Item 2: Corporate Services - \$2.4 million
+Item 2: Corporate Services - \$2,435,000

-LinkWater submitted that the expenditure for corporate services comprises government relations; community and stakeholder management; annual reporting; employee communications; risk management; health and safety; and environment and human resources.
+LinkWater (2012a) submitted that the expenditure for corporate services comprises government relations; community and stakeholder management; annual reporting; employee communications; risk management; health and safety; and environment and human resources.

-SKM considered that the cost for Corporate Services to be prudent.
-LinkWater provided sufficient information for SKM to review all of the Corporate Service activities and SKM deemed that all the activities are necessary for LinkWater to fulfil its obligations in the Grid Contract, as well as regulatory compliance, social expectations and legal obligations.
+SKM considered that the costs for Corporate Services were prudent.
+LinkWater provided sufficient information for SKM to review all of the Corporate Service activities and SKM deemed that all the activities were necessary for LinkWater to fulfil its obligations in the Grid Contract, as well as regulatory compliance, social expectations and legal obligations.

-SKM considered that the cost for Corporate Services to be efficient.
-SKM reviewed the benchmarking that has been undertaken by KPMG and concluded that even with the increase in effort that the Northern Pipe Interconnector Stage 2 will place on LinkWater that the cost proposed was within reason.
+SKM considered the cost for Corporate Services to be efficient.
+SKM reviewed the benchmarking that had been undertaken by KPMG and concluded that even with the increase in effort that the Northern Pipe Interconnector Stage 2 will place on LinkWater, the cost proposed was within reason.